alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 Trustworthy assurance is a process of giving and justifying claims about choices made during the design, development, and deployment of DMHTs.
 These claims can be viewed as a series of *reasons* for why a particular decision was made.

-To see why, let’s assume that an organisation is in the process of procuring an AI-enabled chatbot to provide therapeutic support to service members returning from deployment.[^ptsd] As this technology is new and relatively untested, the organisation has a series of questions for the developers:
+To see why, let’s assume that an organisation is in the process of procuring an AI-enabled chatbot to provide therapeutic support to service members returning from deployment.[^ptsd] As this technology is new and relatively untested, the organisation has a series of questions for the developers.

 1. "Why should we license this digital system instead of investing in traditional forms of talk therapy?"
 2. "Why have you chosen a female avatar as your virtual assistant?"